Speed awareness course: what to expect and who’s eligible?

 Am I eligible for a speed awareness course?

 If you’ve been caught speeding, you’ll only be eligible for a speed awareness course if it’s your first offence, or three years have passed since you last took the course.

-Additionally, there are set speeds that qualify for a speed awareness course, so if you were caught speeding above this threshold, you won’t be given the option of a course.
-It’s also at the discretion of the police force involved, so you won’t always be offered the option.
+Your speed also affects your eligibility.
+Each speed limit has a set threshold for qualifying for a speed awareness course – if you exceed it, you won’t be offered one.
 The amount by which you can break the speed limit and still be eligible to take a speed awareness course is between 10% of the speed limit plus 2mph, to 10% of the limit plus 9mph.
 However, this is dependent on the specific rules set out by the prosecuting police force.
 You can use the table below as a guide.

 Speed limit |